semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 @## Animation

-Our skeletons are animated.
+Our Skeleton is animated.
 You can see the live skeleton animation in the [Code](/components/skeleton/skeleton-code) tab.

-One animation is added per data block (widgets, tables, graphs).
-There is no need to synchronize it between different blocks, as it may affect the page loading time.
+Animation is added per data block (widgets, tables, charts).
+There is no need to synchronize it between different elements/widgets, as it may affect the page loading time.

-Content appearance animation is 300 ms with `ease-out`.
-Skeleton pulsing animation has 2000 ms duration by default.
+Content appearance animation is 300ms with `ease-out`.
+Skeleton gradient animation has 2000ms duration by default.

-> 💡 In case you do not need animation in the skeleton (for example, when a modal window with a limit or registration opened on the page), you can stop the animation using the API property `duration="0"` 🕺🏻
+> 💡 In case you do not need animation in the Skeleton, you can stop the animation using the property `duration="0"` 🕺🏻

 @## How to skeleton different components and elements on a page?

 ### Paragraph

-Any paragraph of our design system is replaced by one kind of skeleton.
+Any paragraph should be replaced by one type of skeleton.

-- We always show only three "bones".
+- Show three "bones".
-- The width of "bones" is equal to the width of the paragraph, but not more than 600px (except for the blog).
+- The width of "bones" is equal to the width of the paragraph, but no more than 600px.
 - The length of the last "bone" is 3/4 of the previous two "bones".

 ![paragraph-skeleton](static/text.png)

 ### Headers

-Each header is replaced by a "bone", the height of which is equal to the line-height.
+Each header is replaced by a "bone" with the height equal to the header's line-height.

-- The header is always replaced by only one "bone", even if the header consists of two lines.
+- The header is always replaced by the one line of the Skeleton "bone", even if the header consists of two lines.
 - The width of "bones" is 150px.
 In rare cases, you can increase it, if it is necessary.

 | h#    | Appearance                       |